 - (a) The board of zoning appeals shall adopt such rules and regulations as it may consider necessary. - (b) The meeting of the board shall be held at the call of its chairman or at such times as a quorum of the board may determine. - (c) The chairman or, in his absence, the acting chairman may administer oaths and compel the attendance of witnesses. - (d) The board shall keep minutes of its proceedings, showing the vote of each member upon each question or, if absent or failing to vote, indicating such fact.
-It shall keep records of its examinations and other official actions, all of which shall be immediately filed in the office of the board and shall be a public record. - (e) All meetings of the board shall be open to the public. - (f) A quorum shall be at least three members. - (g) A favorable vote of three members of the board shall be necessary to reverse any order, requirement, decision or determination of any administrative official or to decide in favor of the applicant on any matter upon which the board is required to pass. - (h) In any appeal taken pursuant to this section, if the board's attempt to reach a decision results in a tie vote, the matter may be carried over until the next scheduled meeting at the request of the person filing the appeal.
+It shall keep records of its examinations and other official actions, all of which shall be immediately filed in the office of the board and shall be a public record. - (b) All meetings of the board shall be open to the public-unless a closed session consistent with the VFOIA is properly convened and certified. - (f) A quorum shall be at least three members. - (g) A favorable vote of three members of the board shall be necessary to reverse any order, requirement, decision or determination of any administrative official or to decide in favor of the applicant on any matter upon which the board is required to pass. - (h) In any appeal taken pursuant to this section, if the board's attempt to reach a decision results in a tie vote, the matter may be carried over until the next scheduled meeting at the request of the person filing the appeal. - (c) The Administrator shall maintain all records of the BZA.